 MECEP students will be fully integrated into the NROTC Program.
 As a MECEP, you will attend university classes and successfully complete all the course work identified within your respective major.
 In addition to your core curriculum, you are expected to take the following Naval Science classes as part of your professional development: Evolution of Warfare, Fundamentals of Maneuver Warfare and Leadership & Ethics.
 You will interact with the current Midshipmen in the program during your pursuit of a Marine Corps commission.
 As a MECEP student, you will be expected to pass on your Marine Corps knowledge to the Midshipmen.
 MECEP students typically teach classes on land navigation, five paragraph order, general Marine Corps knowledge, and basic squad tactics.
-For practical application and Officer Candidates School preparation, Purdue holds two annual field training exercises, where MECEP students develop their teaching skills.
+For practical application and Officer Candidates School preparation, Purdue holds two annual field training exercises, where MECEP students develop and refine their teaching skills.

 To learn more about the MECEP program, visit the MECEP website.